prakhar175/DhaanGo/README.md

-# 🌾 DhaanGo: Cultivating Success, Harvesting Progress 🌾
+# 🌾DhaanGo: Cultivating Success, Harvesting Progress🌾

 **By Farmers, For Farmers** | **Empowering Agriculture with AI and Technology**